-Advisor is the principal investment advisor of the Master Funds.
-The Feeder Funds are not charged an investment advisory fee.
+Advisors are the principal investment advisors of the Master Fund.
+The Feeder Fund is not charged an investment advisory fee.

-Each Master Fund serves as an investment vehicle for two Feeder Funds.
-Each Master Fund and its corresponding Feeder Funds have identical investment objectives.

-Each Feeder Fund will contribute all its assets, which will consist of cash from the sale of shares, to the Master Fund that shares its investment objectives and strategies in exchange for a general partnership interest therein.
-The assets of each Feeder Fund will be managed at the level of its corresponding Master Fund.
+The Master Fund serves as an investment vehicle for the Feeder Fund having identical investment objectives.
+The Feeder Fund will contribute substantially all its assets, which consist of a diversified portfolio of stocks, securities, and cash, to the Master Fund in exchange for an interest therein.
+The assets of the Feeder Fund will be managed by the Master Fund.

-The Funds represent as follows:
+The Master Fund represents as follows: